-In May 2021 there are only small numbers of pupils in each year group.
-The majority are in year 5 and 6 (61%- 8% higher than previous year) with the next biggest group being in year 3 and 4 (31% - 9% lower than previous year).
-This shift towards more pupils in years 5 and 6 has continued for the last 2 years.
-We have a smaller number of KS1 pupils at 8% (1% higher than the previous year).
+Additional support is offered by the COMLP’s (City of Manchester Learning Partnership) Outreach Service to mainstream primary schools to help them to support and understand the SEMH needs of their pupils and to reduce the likelihood of exclusion.
+At Bridgelea, there are only small numbers of pupils in each year group.
+The majority of Bridgelea children are in years 5 and 6 (50%- 11% lower than in the previous year) with the next biggest group being in years 3 and 4 (37% -6% lower than in the previous year).
+We have a smaller number of KS1 pupils at 13% (5% higher than the previous year).

 Most pupils have SEMH as their primary recorded need.
-Around 6% of children have a diagnosis of ADHD, 8% have Dyslexia, 14% of pupils have other diagnosed communication difficulties such as Autistic Spectrum Condition (ASC), 3% of children have moderate learning difficulties and 2% have hearing impairment as their primary need.
+Around 6% of children have a diagnosis of ADHD, 8% have Dyslexia, 14% of pupils have other diagnosed communication difficulties such as Autistic Spectrum Condition (ASC), 2% of children have moderate learning difficulties and 2% have hearing impairment as their primary need.

-A higher-than-average number of children are in the vulnerable group (41% a decrease of 1% on the previous year).
-12 children are LAC, 1 child is on a protection plan, 8 are at Child in Need and 17 are accessing support through an Early Help.
-The school continues to work closely with the city council's Troubled Families Team who have placed 2 full-time equivalent workers with the school to support the children at an early help level.
-This has meant in the last year that several children have stepped down from requiring additional support to universal support through the intervention of the Early Help team.
+A much higher than average proportion of pupils are eligible for the pupil premium, which provides additional funding for pupils known to be eligible for free school meals (90% a decrease of 1% from previous year) and those in the care of the local authority (9.4%)- a decrease of 3.6% on the previous year).
+A further 13.54% of families are open to Social Services (an increase of 6.54%) and 12.5% of families are accessing Early Help support (a decrease of 1.5%).
+The school continues to work closely with the city council's Troubled Families Team who has placed 2 full-time equivalent workers with the school to support the children at an early help level.
+This has meant in the last year that several children have stepped down from requiring additional support to universal support through the intervention of the Early Help Team.